radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environments-overview/delete-an-environment.md

 ---
 # Delete an environment

-This guide outlines the steps to delete an environment in Cloud Manager.
+This guide outlines the required steps to delete an environment in Cloud Manager.

-Any required notes before getting started.

 ## Select the environment